 The first part of our study looks at small business opinions on how the next six months may unfold, beginning with the overall national average as well as state-by-state results.

-Over the course of the next six months, small business owners aren’t necessarily expecting any miracles.
-In May of 2020, even as COVID cases raged on, more than half of business owners felt things would return to normal within six months.
-That figure plummeted to just 18% in October.
-In other words, fewer than 1 in 5 business owners still held the belief that normality would return in half a year.
-As the line chart above starkly reveals, June appeared to be a particular shifting point for this belief, which also happened to correspond with an intense COVID spike throughout the country.
-Again in October, we see a similar circumstance having occurred.
+Over the course of the next six months, small business owners aren't necessarily expecting any miracles.
+At the end of April and into the beginning of May of 2020, even as COVID cases raged on, more than half of business owners felt things would return to normal within less than six months.
+That figure plummeted to just 19% in January.
+In other words, fewer than 1 in 5 business owners still held the belief that normality would return in less than half a year.
+As the line chart above starkly reveals, August appeared to be a particular shifting point for this belief, which also happened to correspond with an intense COVID-19 spike throughout the country.
+At only 17% of small business owners, the second week in November was when sentiments toward a quick COVID-19 turnaround were at their lowest.

-On the other hand, some Western and Midwestern states didn’t entirely agree.
-Places like Idaho, South Dakota, Utah, and Montana all felt that things would return to normal within six months.
-Though these states happen to have some of the smallest numbers of COVID cases, their numbers are on the rise, without exception.
+On the other hand, other states were feeling much more optimistic.
+Places like Wyoming, Idaho, and Nebraska all felt that the pandemic has had little to no effect on their businesses.
+Though these states don't hold the largest amounts of COVID cases, their numbers are on the rise, without exception.
 So their optimism may soon be dropping off as well.

 Traditionally red states were overall more optimistic about things returning to normal before six months.
-Blue states, like California and New York, had at least half of small business owners thinking it would take longer than six months for their operations to feel normal again, while red states, like Texas and Florida, were much less likely to be in agreement, instead assuming things wouldn’t have to take so long.
+Blue states, like Hawaii and New York, had more than half of small business owners thinking it would take longer than six months for their operations to feel normal again, while red states, like Wyoming and Idaho, were much less likely to be in agreement, instead assuming things wouldn't have to take so long.

 Businesses have been closing so quickly across the country that Yelp actually added a feature to allow business accounts to temporarily or permanently close their profiles.
 Since March of 2020, Yelp estimates that nearly 165,000 businesses have already done so.
 Other experts estimate that 60% of these businesses will never return.

 The chart above, however, looks exclusively at permanent closures.
 By comparing party lines, we can see just how impactful the optimism and pessimism can be.
 While fear of the disease and corresponding restrictions demonstrated disproportionately by blue states may be warranted and accurate, blue states are seeing higher numbers of business closures than red states.
-In one week of August alone, Colorado saw 3% of its small businesses permanently close their doors, while New York and New Jersey saw 2% and nearly 3% do the same in the first week of September, respectively.
-While North Carolina saw 2.4% of its small businesses permanently close shop near the tail end of August, it was the only state to break 2%.
-All other red states saw under 2% of small business doors close permanently, at least as far as a single week was concerned.
+In one week of November alone, Colorado saw 3.4% of its small businesses permanently close their doors, while California and New York saw 2.5% and nearly 2% of the same in the same week, respectively.
+Meanwhile, across the aisle, Texas saw 2.6% of its small businesses permanently close shop in the beginning of January; It was the only red state to get close to 3%.
+For the most part, other red states typically saw under 2% of small business doors close permanently, at least as far as a single week was concerned.

 Of course, we cannot assume that optimism alone carries small businesses through pandemic restrictions.
 A small business' success may easily depend on the amount of support they are able to receive during a time when typical operations become impossible.
 The next part of our study looks at the percent of small businesses claiming they have not received financial support of any kind during the pandemic.

-In spite of their higher number of closures, blue states did appear more likely to receive financial support.
-States like California, New Mexico, and Colorado maxed out at 32% of businesses who were unable to receive support of any kind, while the cap remained at 38% for red states.
-Small businesses from Connecticut were the most likely to receive support, with only 17% claiming they did not find any, while Alabama was the most likely red state to receive support.
-Many researchers are claiming that Connecticut’s small business economy won’t be restored for another decade, in spite of their apparent ability to receive financial aid more readily at this time.
+In spite of their higher number of closures, blue states in general did appear more likely to receive financial support.
+States like New Mexico, Maine, and Delaware maxed out at 35% of businesses who were unable to receive support of any kind, while the cap remained at 37% for red states.
+Small businesses from New Hampshire were the most likely to receive support for blue states, however, Alabama, a red state, was the most likely of all the states to receive support - with only 13% claiming they did not obtain any financial support.
+Researchers are claiming that Alababam's economy is recovering from COVID-19 faster than other states, which could be due to this financial support for small businesses.

 For this project we used the Small Business Pulse Survey conducted by the United States Census Bureau.
 The purpose of the survey was to understand the effect of COVID-19 on businesses since the declaration of a pandemic in mid-March of 2020.
 For more information on the survey, please visit https://portal.census.gov/pulse/data/#data where you can find detailed information on collection methods, questions, and more data.
 Please note that the survey was not conducted in July.